-Union Institute & University's M.A. major in Human Lactation Studies has received its initial accreditation by the Commission on Accreditation of Allied Health Programs (CAAHEP) through January 31, 2023 and offers the didactic lactation-specific education and clinical practice experience required for the International Board of Lactation Consultant Examiners (IBLCE) Pathway 2 accredited Academic Program.
-Since not all Pathway 2 students will have completed the IBCLE-required fourteen prerequisite health science courses prior to entering UI&U's M.A. major in Human Lactation Studies, students may take more than 36 credits in order to complete all the prerequisite health science courses.
+The Union Institute & University M.A. major in Human Lactation Studies has received its initial accreditation by the Commission on Accreditation of Allied Health Programs (CAAHEP) through January 31, 2023, and offers the didactic lactation-specific education and clinical practice experience required for the International Board of Lactation Consultant Examiners (IBLCE) Pathway 2 accredited academic program.
+Since not all Pathway 2 students will have completed the IBCLE-required 14 prerequisite health science courses prior to entering UI&U's M.A. major in Human Lactation Studies, students may take more than 36 credits in order to complete all the prerequisite health science courses.
 Only those students who also complete a 300-hour internship and show successful completion of all lactation-specific competencies will qualify for the IBCLE exam.

-Commission on Accreditation of Allied Health Education Programs 25400 US Highway 19, Suite 158 Clearwater, FL 33763 727.210.2350 www.caahep.org
+Commission on Accreditation of Allied Health Education Programs 113th St. N. #7709

+Seminole, FL 33775

+727-210-2350

+caahep.org

-1.7.1.1 Eligibility to Enter Human Lactation Studies Internship
+Eligibility to Enter Human Lactation Studies Internship

-To enter into a supervised clinical practice internship, students must submit an Internship Application & Articulation Agreement at least two months prior to beginning the Internship.
+To enter into a supervised clinical practice internship, students must submit an Internship Application & Articulation Agreement at least two months prior to beginning the internship.
 Students must also meet the following criteria:

-- Meet criteria for satisfactory academic progress (SAP) by the end of the term preceding enrollment in the Internship. - Successfully complete all pre-requisite courses. - Submit a signed Articulation Agreement for the internship location - Maintain a grade point average of 3.00. - Submit vaccine records. - Submit criminal identification and investigations record checks. - Submit proof of professional liability insurance coverage in the amount of \$1 million per occurrence and \$3 million aggregate; more if required by the placement location. - Submit proof of health insurance coverage - Submit proof of automobile insurance coverage, where applicable - Adhere to the Union Institute & University Policies Governing Student Conduct. - Students are responsible for planning, securing, and completing the two 150-hour internship terms (300 hours total) in their own community
+- Meet criteria for satisfactory academic progress (SAP) by the end of the term preceding enrollment in the Internship. - Successfully complete all prerequisite courses. - Submit a signed Articulation Agreement for the internship location. - Maintain a minimum grade point average of 3.00. - Submit vaccine records. - Submit criminal identification and investigations record checks. - Submit proof of professional liability insurance coverage in the amount of \$1 million per occurrence and \$3 million aggregate; more if required by the placement location. - Submit proof of health insurance coverage. - Submit proof of automobile insurance coverage, where applicable.
+The university is not responsible for student safety when traveling to, from, or within the experiential learning site. - Adhere to the Union Institute & University Policies Governing Student Conduct. - Students may not be used to replace employees in the experiential learning site.